Why And How Prototypes Matter

-Bringing our COVVI prototype to life has been a labor of love in every sense of both terms and has been months in the making, but why are we even bothering with a prototype when we could theoretically build to sell straight away?
-This week we’re going to explore a little about what prototypes are all about, the process of building one and the overall purpose they serve in getting us ready for full commercial launch.
+Bringing our COVVI prototype to life has been a labor of love in every sense of both terms and has been months in the making, but why do manufacturers we even bother with prototypes when we could theoretically build to sell straight away?
+We’re going to explore a little about what prototypes are all about, the process of building one and the overall purpose they serve in getting us ready for full commercial launch.

 To put it plainly, prototypes are a fundamentally important testing tool and product development punching bag, essentially.
 After months of theorizing, drawing up designs on paper and on CAD, and 3D printing in various materials, it is a relief to have received all of our COVVI components delivered, made-to-measure, and assembled to see if the actuality reflects the hypothetical.
 In general, no matter how hard engineers try, and often due to unavoidable extraneous factors, something is bound to not come out exactly as planned and so it is essential to figure out what parts don’t quite work in their size or function at this stage rather than further down the line.

 Especially when working with relatively small objects such as prosthetic hands, there’s often a huge number of parts that are needed to fit in a very compact space, making it almost inevitable that an already tight-fit design will need to be revised upon reflection of the physical reality of our prototype.